דלג לתוכן הראשי

 Oxidative stress is a condition where there is an excess of free radicals in the cell.

-These free radicals are toxic molecules, naturally produced during many metabolic processes.
+These free radicals are toxic molecules, naturally formed during many metabolic processes.

 Under normal conditions, efficient detoxification mechanisms exist that neutralize free radicals and remove them from the cell.

-However, when there is an excess of free radicals, these mechanisms can become overwhelmed, and as a result, these free radicals can accumulate in the cell and cause many damages.
+However, when there is an excess of free radicals, these mechanisms can become overwhelmed, and as a result, these free radicals can accumulate in the cell and cause significant damage.

 Effects of Metabolic Imbalance on the Aging Process: